How to catch a taxi in Kyoto: how much they cost, how to flag them down and how to make payment

 - At night, it’s easy to spot an open taxi: the light on the roof will be illuminated.

 - You enter the taxi on the left side of the vehicle.
 The driver will open the door for you.
-There is no need to open it yourself.
+There is no need to open it or close it yourself.

 - It helps to smile and say “Ohayo gozaimasu,” “Konnichi wa,” or “Konbanwa” when you board (good morning, hello or good evening, respectively).
 This will set the driver at ease.